ava-share/AVA_Control/README.md

 ```

 # Repository Organization
-This is a collection of [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+- This is a collection of [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+- `AVA_Control` directory contains most of the deployable code.
+- `MPC` contains a repository to MATLAB/Simulink implementation of MPC for prototyping.
+- `ros_node_stanley_control` contains a repository to a python2 implementation of the Stanley lateral control algorithm.
+This repository is no longer used as the code in `AVA_Control` supercedes it.
+- `TAMU_vector_maps` contains directories of vector maps used by Texas A & M University (TAMU) in doing demos.

 # Collaboration
+1. Pull Requests (PRs) are required to push to `main`.
+2. PRs to `main` require approval from codeowners.
+This is to reduce the burden on one single maintainer and to ensure that the code is reviewed by someone familiar with the impacted files.
-Pull Requests (PRs) are required to push to `main`.
-Please make changes to a branch that identifies yourself as the author and a meaningful name.
+2. Please make changes to a branch that identifies yourself as the author and a meaningful name.

-Ex. `tvidano/add_collaboration_to_readme`
+    - Example: ```tvidano/add_collaboration_to_readme```
+3. Please use informative PR names and descriptions.
+They are used as the default commit message.
+4. Please [squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges) commits to `main` so that the commit history is clean.